T

 +

 Krakow is generally a very safe city, even at night.
-Violent crime is rare, and petty theft like pickpocketing can occur in crowded tourist spots, similar to any major city.
-Stick to well-lit, populated areas, especially when walking between the Old Town and Kazimierz.
-Public transport operates regularly, and taxis are readily available for safe travel back to your accommodation.
+Violent crime is rare, and petty theft like pickpocketing is uncommon but can occur in crowded tourist spots.
+It's always wise to be aware of your surroundings, especially in busy areas like the Main Market Square or along the Vistula River.
+Public transport runs reliably, and taxis are readily available.

 Do I need a visa for Krakow, Poland?